vercel/next.js/docs/advanced-features/compiler.md

 }
 ```

-Currently, the `ssr` and `displayName` transforms have been implemented, these two transforms are the main requirement for using `styled-components` in Next.js.
+Currently, only the `ssr` and `displayName` transforms have been implemented.
+These two transforms are the main requirement for using `styled-components` in Next.js.

 ### Jest